Systematic analysis of 3HDM symmetries: Terminology and framework

 Here, $\mathcal{U}$ is an $N\times N$ unitary matrix acting in the space of scalar doublets, with $N$ the number of doublets in the model (we focus on $N=3$).
 In practice we specify generators in terms of $\mathcal{U}$, while the \emph{true} group in the $H$ space is generated by $2N\times 2N$ matrices.

-It is important to note that $\mathcal{U}$ never acts on the fields independently: the block structures in eqs.~\eqref{Eq:H_to_HF} and \eqref{Eq:H_to_GCP} define the actual action on $H$.
+The block structures in eqs.~\eqref{Eq:H_to_HF} and \eqref{Eq:H_to_GCP} define the actual action on $H$.
 In the HF case, a given $\mathcal{U}$ extends trivially to the $H$ space.
-In the GCP case, however, the extension involves an antiunitary embedding, and if $\mathcal{U} \in \mathbb{C}$, the resulting group structure may be enlarged.
+In the GCP case, the extension inherently incorporates complex conjugation.
+If $\mathcal U$ is complex, applying it twice yields an HF transformation proportional to $\mathcal U \mathcal U^\ast$, and not $\mathcal U \mathcal U$.

-To avoid clutter with redundant $2N\times 2N$ matrices, we will henceforth specify only the $\mathcal{U}$ blocks.
-To make clear how they are embedded, we shall use the notation
+To avoid clutter with redundant $2N\times 2N$ matrices, we will henceforth specify only the $N\times N$ blocks $\mathcal{U}$.
+To unambiguously define their action on the scalar multiplet, we shall use the notation:

-denoting the subgroups generated by $\mathcal{U}$ when applied as HF or GCP transformations, respectively.
-We use the ``$\ast$" symbol to indicate the presence of GCP elements in a symmetry group, see Section~\ref{Sec:GCP_tr} for further clarification.
+These denote the subgroups generated by the specific embedding of $\mathcal{U}$ as either an HF transformation or a GCP transformation, respectively.
+We use the ``$\ast$" subscript to indicate the presence of GCP elements within a symmetry group, serving as a reminder that these transformations inherently incorporate complex conjugation.

 \paragraph*{The \boldmath$SU(2)$ bilinear singlets\\}

 For convenience we define an $SU(2)$ bilinear singlet built out of the scalar doublets,

 The scalar potential is then given by